cfrenzel/cfrenzel.github.io/collections/_reading_list/2019-08-24-pendtesting-azure.md

 tags: [featured]
 ---

 Get started securing your azure resources with no former security expertise required.
-This books is full of actionable practices and tools that you can put into place right now.
+This book is full of actionable practices and tools that you can put into place right now.